dolph/recipes/glazed-roast-turkey.md

 Place turkey on a wire rack set in a baking sheet, apply dry brine mixture, and refrigerate for 24-48 hours.

-Remove turkey from wire rack and rinse baking sheet and rack if needed (turkey will most likely release some liquid).
-Line baking sheet with 3 layers of foil to make cleanup easy and set rack back inside.
-Arrange turkey pieces on rack, skin side up, and let sit at room temperature 2–3 hours to help decrease the cooking time.

 ## Glaze

 Cook herbs, garlic, orange zest, soy sauce, vinegar, and remaining 1/3 cup brown sugar in a small saucepan over medium heat, stirring occasionally, until sugar is dissolved and glaze thickens slightly (it should just barely coat a spoon), 10–12 minutes.
 Remove glaze from heat.